How to Stay Motivated for Exercise After Bariatric Surgery

 • Bariatric support groups

-• Follow-up visits with their healthcare team
+• Regular follow-up visits with your healthcare team

 Be Patient With Yourself

 Recovery and long-term weight loss are ongoing processes.
-There may be setbacks, plateaus, or days when motivation feels low.
+There will be setbacks, plateaus, and days when motivation feels low.
+That's normal — and expected.
+The goal is progress, not perfection.

-Ready to begin your weight loss journey?
-Contact WeightWise today at (405) 359-2475 to learn more about bariatric surgery and long-term support options.
+If you have questions about post-surgery exercise recommendations, our team at WeightWise is here to help.
+Ready to begin your journey?
+Contact us today at (405) 359-2475 to learn more about bariatric surgery and long-term support options.